spec

 Specification text: Creative Commons Attribution 4.0 — read, implement, redistribute, and build on freely, with attribution.

-Tooling and CLI: Apache 2.0 — use freely in commercial and open source projects.
-Includes explicit patent grant.
+Tooling and CLI: Apache 2.0 — see the CLI repo LICENSE and Creator repo LICENSE.
+Includes explicit patent grant; use freely in commercial and open source projects.